kaleido-io/kaleido-iden3-samples/README.md

 A real holder's wallet is typically a mobile app.
 In this sample, we use the Golang program to manage the resources in the identity's dedicated folder, mimicking the holder's wallet.

-Therefore, we have already the Claim has already been downloaded into holder's private folders in the previous step.
+Therefore, the Claim has already been downloaded into holder's private folders in the previous step.

 The received claim is persisted in the folder `iden3/AliceWonder/private/received-claims`.
 The file name is `genericClaim-[schemaHash]-[issuer name]-[issuer key name]-[holder name]-via-signature.json`.